bfut/unvivtool/cli/README.md

 EXAMPLE 6
       unvivtool d -dnl80 -x -we archive.viv archive_viv

-      Real-world example of an archive where the archive header has a fixed directory length of 80 bytes (-dnl80).
-The supposed filenames are non-printable characters which are represented in  hexadecimal (base16) on extraction to disk (-x).
+      Real-world example of an archive with an archive header of a fixed directory length of 80 bytes (-dnl80).
+The supposed filenames are non-printable characters that are represented in hexadecimal (base16) on extraction to disk (-x).
 The archive contains a large number of files that are expected in a specific order; the complete re-encoding command is written 'archive.viv.txt' (-we).